 One bad attitude to avoid in a relationship is being pretentious.
 Pretentious people don’t get very far because they always talk about themselves.
 Listen to what people have to say and show sincere interest in them.

-This is one of the proven strategies to market yourself.
+This is one proven strategy for marketing yourself.
 People no longer buy knowledge; they buy results.
-People need you to prove yourself worthy before they invest in you.
+They need you to prove yourself worthy before they invest in you by working hard.

-Believe me – nobody will have your back or put in a good word for you if they know you will not deliver the result.
+Believe me—nobody will have your back or say a good word for you if they know you will not deliver the result.

 This is also true when it comes to customer retention.
 If you want potential customers and existing customers to do business with you, you need to build a relationship with them by being trustworthy and providing the best customer service you can.
 Not only does this improve your customer satisfaction, but it will also grow your business and make it more profitable.